 this fabric is produced in conjunction with a pattern repeat using the principle that black squares knit (pushers up, needles preselected), white squares tuck (pushers down, needles not selected), the repeat is 12 stitches wide, 2 rows high; it is possible to have 6 stitches tucking side by side because this is an every needle rib, and there will be a knit stitch on the opposite bed anchoring down each tuck loop

-what happens when multiple odd numbers of rows are knit changing back lock setting to N (all knit), no tuck stitches.
-The fabric still swings in opposite directions, and in addition the all knit rows produce areas that “poke out”, beginning to create scales of sorts
+what happens when multiple odd numbers of rows are knit changing back lock set to N (all knit), no tuck stitches.
+The fabric still swings in opposite directions, and in addition, the all knit rows produce areas that “poke out”, beginning to create scales of sorts

 it is a matter of personal preference whether the extra effort with full fisherman rib is worth any difference in appearance or result in the final fabrics.
 Changes in tension, yarn fiber content, and machines used add to the variables.
 Good notes in trials help one determine predictable results and to choose whether the effort may be worth it or not.
 Using laborious techniques for borders rather than whole items is always an option.